-The proposed development is located within the City's Central Regional Activity Center which has been identified as a focus for redevelopment into a vibrant area.
+The subject property is located within the City's West RAC which has been identified as a focus for redevelopment into a vibrant area.
 The property is also located within the City's Community Redevelopment Area (CRA).
-The proposed use is consistent with the overall vision of the RAC land use area, which encourages flexibility to create unique developments, such as, inclusion of civic open space, pedestrian/vehicular connectivity, urban landscaped materials, green building practices, architectural interest and a sense of place.
-Most of these objectives are incorporated into the design of the development.
-In addition, the applicant has agreed to obtain a green building certification.
+The proposed use is consistent with the zoning district and the City's Comprehensive Plan.
+The proposed use is consistent with the overall vision of the RAC land use area.

-In furtherance of the Comprehensive Plan, Zoning and Land Development Code and other applicable City provisions, and, based upon the finding of facts contained herein, staff recommends the Planning and Zoning Board recommend APPROVAL of Major Development Application #DB-16-2870 subject to the following conditions:
+In furtherance of the Comprehensive Plan, Zoning and Land Development Code and other applicable City provisions; and based upon the finding of facts contained herein, Staff